fwiklander/super-simple-css-spinner/README.md

 </body>
 ```

-The outer div will take up the entire screen with a gray background, the inner div is the actual spinner.
+The outer div will take up the entire screen with a gray background, the inner div is the actual spinner.<br/>
-The spinner will display by default when the page has loaded.
+The spinner will display by default when the page has loaded.<br/>
 If you wish to set it hidden at startup simply add a "display: none" to the style attribute as shown below.

 ```html